 Providing more precise volume and temperature control, single-hole faucets typically come with one handle.
 This type of faucet is also much easier to install.
-If you have chosen a single-hole faucet but have multiple holes in your existing cabinet, look for a facet with a deckplate (left).
+If you have chosen a single-hole faucet but have multiple holes in your existing cabinet, look for a faucet with an option escutcheon plate.
 If you have one hole on your existing sink or countertop, this is an ideal fit.

 A centerset faucet works with both single-hole and 3-hole basins; this is an easy-to-install option.
 This style features a deckplate that contains the handles and spout in one plate.
 This type of faucet can be used on sinks and countertops with one to three holes.
-If you have only one hole on an existing countertop or sink, but wish to use a faucet with two handles, a centerset faucet with a deckplace is ideal.
+Centerset faucets require holes with 4-inch centers.
+This is the measurement from the center of the left hole to the center of the right.
 This is a popular faucet style.